KennethAbadi/Best-Golf-City-Analysis/README.md

 5) Explore visuals and comparisons in the notebook:
 - Open notebooks/golf_city_analysis.ipynb and run all cells to see maps, heatmaps, ranking bars, and state-level tables.

+## Findings
+- Overall Orlando, Florida has been deemed the best city to live for golf in the US, with Scottsdale, Arizona trailing behind with only a minor difference in score.
+- I was expecting to find more cities from california to be within the top 20 best cities but based on the analysis that I have done, this wouldnt be the case.
+They are still well placed in the top 70 best cities though.
+- It was expected that the top 10 cities would most likely be the same regardless of whether the state is golfable year round and this was found to be true.
+This could not be the same for the top 10-20 cities where there was changes in their rankings due to the removal of state_golfable as a variable

+## Improvements
+- Provide more information with regards to tee times (Cost, General Availability) and whether or not the golf club is Private or not.
+- Find a more equal/meaningful weighing with regards to the scoring due to it being kind of arbitrary.
+Depends on the users wants and needs with regards to what they want in a city (preference to private/public courses, Yardage preference, etc )
+- Potentially include a radius/range that includes other cities based on how much the user is willing to commute.
+Example: Scottsdale and Arizona is relatively close so if the user is willing to commute then these scores would be combined/aggregated leading to a higher overall score.

 ## Repository layout
 - scripts/fetch_teeradar.py — fetch paginated Teeradar course data, saves raw JSON.
 - scripts/consolidate_data.py — dedupe and merge raw pages into Parquet/NDJSON/SQLite outputs.